ApaxPhoenix/PyCraft/README.md

 1. Fork the project on GitHub
 2. Make your changes in a new branch
 3. Submit a pull request to the main repository

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.

-Written by Chatsonic